We the Pears of the Wild Coyote Tree

 The customs of the Lydians are like those of the Greeks, except that they make prostitutes of their female children.
 They were the first men whom we know who coined and used gold and silver currency; and they were the first to sell by retail [that is, without having made the product].
 And, according to what they themselves say, the games now in use among them and the Greeks were invented by the Lydians.

-all the unhappiness of men arises from one single fact, that they cannot stay quietly in their own chamber.
+all the unhappiness of men arises from one single fact,

 One of Ceylan’s first films is called The Clouds of May in English, but in Turkish, Mayıs Sıkıntısı: “The Boredom of May.”